nizarhabash1/TOIA-NYUAD/README.md

 # TOIA-NYUAD

-TOIA project, or Time Offset Interaction Application, is a capstone project made by Dana Abu Ali, Hayat AlHassan, Ming Hu, Muaz Ahmad, and Paula Dozsa at NYUAD.
+TOIA project, or Time Offset Interaction Application, is a capstone project made by Dana Abu Ali, Hayat AlHassan, Ming Hu, Muaz Ahmad, Paula Dozsa and Jose Varias at NYUAD.

 Below a guide for creating new TOIA avatars.
 Prepare a list of questions and answers will be helpful.